 We are approaching Christmas — cookies, Santa, presents, whining, and, of course, the Elf-on-the-Shelf debate.
 In case you are not familiar, Elf on the Shelf is a tradition dating all the way back to 2005, when a self-published book introduced the world to the idea that Santa would send out his elves to check up on kids and report back on their behavior.
-The book spawned an industry of elf toys.
-The idea is that the parents move the elf around every day to different parts of the house so kids know they are being checked up on.
+The book spawned an industry of Elf toys.
+The idea is that parents move the Elf around every day to different parts of the house so kids know they are being checked up on.

 Some people think Elf on the Shelf is a great, funny Christmas tradition.
 It’s a daily scavenger hunt for children to find it, or a way to see if you can scare Dad by hiding a creepy elf in his secret cookie stash.
-If this is the use case, then please continue on!
+If this is the use case, then please carry on!

-However: another case for the Elf is to motivate better behavior.
+However, another case for the Elf is to motivate better behavior.
 And this is where some people have objections and some parents wonder if the Elf really works.
 Today, let’s run through the concerns and the data.
 Why might you want to take the Elf off the shelf this year?

-The surveillance state
+Concern #1: The surveillance state

 There is a small academic literature that argues that the use of the Elf will get kids comfortable with being monitored by a surveillance state.
 In the words of one paper: “EotS can also be viewed as a more sinister societal surveillance tool, normalizing the panopticon and making parents complicit with the concept of omnipresent spying.”
 This concern particularly arises when the Elf is used in schools, as it sometimes is.
 Big Elf Brother is watching, and it’s just a short hop to 1984.

 I am not aware of any direct data suggesting that use of the Elf makes children more comfortable with surveillance.
+This is, therefore, not a reason to avoid the Elf.

-Elf shame
+Concern #2: Elf shame

 I think it is worth saying that virtually none of the evidence-based discipline programs use shame.
 Programs like 1-2-3 Magic, which incorporate time-outs, also discuss not using shame.
 A time-out is a consequence, but after the time-out, you move on.
 You do not continue to discuss the behavior; it’s just over.
 Elf shame doesn’t end, which is a problem.